fcakyon/small-object-detection-benchmark/README.md

 # small-object-detection-benchmark

-🔥 our paper has been accepted to be presented in ICIP 2022 Bordeaux, France (16-19 October 2022)
+🔥 our paper has been presented in ICIP 2022 Bordeaux, France (16-19 October 2022)

 ## summary